 11. Callaway Mavrik Irons

-The clubs are packed full of some of the latest and greatest in iron technology.
+The clubs are packed with some of the latest and greatest iron technology.
 For instance, a Tungsten energy Core has been carefully placed for optimal weight distribution, with a CG that promotes an easy launch.
-For juniors who are in the midst of learning how to best utilise their irons, this ease of launch will be extremely beneficial.
+This ease of launch will benefit juniors in learning how to best utilize their irons.

 The club faces have been built using Artificial Intelligence.
-With this AI, Callaway has created a face architecture that’s unique to every loft, with the intention of producing maximum ball speeds across the face.
-This gives the irons an excellent amount of forgiveness, as decent distances can be achieved even on mishits.
+With this AI, Callaway has created a face architecture that’s unique to every loft to produce maximum ball speeds across the face.
+This gives the irons excellent forgiveness, as decent distances can be achieved even on mishits.

 Both steel and graphite shafts are available with this set.
-Many junior golfers benefit from graphite shafts, as they help to generate extra whip, and thus distance.
-However, if junior is already swinging faster and stronger than you are, then the steel shafts will probably be best for them.
+Many junior golfers benefit from graphite shafts, as they help to generate extra whip and thus distance.
+However, if a junior is already swinging faster and stronger than you, the steel shafts will probably be best for them.

-They ain’t cheap, but they’re well worth the investment if junior is determined to push their game to the next level.
+They ain’t cheap, but they’re worth the investment if Junior is determined to push their game to the next level.

 12. Cobra King Forged Tec